 Pile Burning - Pile burning disposes of hand or machine-piled slash.
 Piling the slash and burning during cooler, wetter, or winter conditions reduces the chance of escape and· lessens the potential for damage to the remaining vegetation on site.
 Piles are normally Ignited by hand using fuses or drip torches.

 Sample Survey- is designed to estimate characteristics, density and/or distribution of the population of sites or cultural resources in an area based on a sample.
-Only professional archaeologists, or consultants meeting professional standards, pursuant to 36 CFR 296.8, may design a sample survey or less than 100% (complete) survey
+Only professional archaeologists, or consultants meeting professional standards, pursuant to 36 CFR§ 296.8, may design a sample survey or less than 100% (complete) survey

 Standard Treatments are standard mitigation measures for specific types of cultural resources or activities to designed and implemented to avoid or minimize the effects to cultural resources.